mikaelweave/azure-web-img-dwnszr/DEVELOPERS.md

 ## Debugging

 **Prerequisites**
-- Ensure you have `AzureWebJobsStorage` set in your `.env` file.
+- Ensure you have `StorageAccountConnectionString` set in your `.env` file.
 This can be be found in the *Access Keys* blade of your test storage account.
 - Azure Function Core Tools installed https://github.com/Azure/azure-functions-core-tools

 **Start debugging**